geoscixyz/em/content/case_histories/mt_isa/survey.rst

+We generate synthetic data for the pole-dipole configuration from the numeric simulation above in order to test the resolving power of our DCR experiment.
+To asses if this configuration is sensitive to the mineralization at depth, we examine two scenarios; one with and one without the deep conductor.
+These two pole-dipole pseudo-sections using 15 electrodes spaced 100 meters apart are shown in :numref:`MIM_PDP_Simulation`.
+At first glance, both pseudo-sections look almost identical.
+Therefore, we invert these section to examine the differences in the recovered models.

 .. figure:: ./images/MIM_PDP_Simulation.png
-  :align: right
+  :align: center
   :figwidth: 50%
   :name: MIM_PDP_Simulation

+  : Log10 pseudo-conductivity section along the geological section (top) with and (bottom) without a deep conductor.
+The section was created by simulating a pole-dipole survey.

+The synthetic data are :ref:`inverted <inversion>` with a 2D algorithm.
+A mesh of 20-m by 20-m cells discretized the subsurface.
+A reference and initial model of 0.05 S/m was used.
+The recovered models with and without the deep conductor are show in Figure :numref:`MIM_PDP_Simulation_Model`.
+The results show that the deep conductor can be resolved.
+The differing units such as the Mt.
+Norvit Horizon can be also detected.

 .. figure:: ./images/MIM_PDP_Simulation_NoMin.png
-  :align: right
+  :align: center
   :figwidth: 50%
-  :name: MIM_PDP_Simulation_NoMin
+  :name: MIM_PDP_Simulation_Model

-  Log10 pseudo-conductivity section along the geological section and the recovered 2D conductivity model from the inversion of DCR data.
-The top two figures are for the pole-dipole survey and the bottom two images coorrespond to the dipole-pole survey along the same line.
+  : The recovered 2D conductivity models from the inversion of the pole-dipole data shown in :numref:`MIM_PDP_Simulation`.
+The top figure contains the deep conductor and the bottom lacks a deep conductor.
 In both figures, the true conductivity model is shown in grey scale for reference.

-From the numerical simulation, we can generate synthetic data in order to test the resolving power of our DCR experiment.
-We want to assess if pole-dipole configuration is sensitive to the mineralization at depth.
-To answer this question, we forward model two scenarios.
-The pole-dipole pseudo-sections obtained with 15 electrodes spaced 100 meters apart with and one without the deep conductor are shown in :numref:`MIM_PDP_Simulation` and :numref:`MIM_PDP_Simulation_NoMin` respectively.
-At first glance, both pseudo- sections look almost identical.

-The difference sections are shown in {figure}.
-They show xxx If errors are assigned as 5% + floor 0.0001 V then the secondary signal from the target is detectable.

-Inversion of Synthetic data Following the work {link: general basics of survey design} we invert the synthetic data using 2D algorithm.
-The parameters used in the inversion were:  xxxxx.
-The Mt.
-Norvit Horizon is evident.

-Using 2D forward modelling, we can also simulate current flows that could be expected at Mt.
-Isa.
-Note in particular the current channeling into the conductive Breakaway Shale as well as through the deeper mineralization.